-The Tiger Who Came To Tea … In The Middle of Rural Yorkshire
+The Tiger Who Came to Tea … In the Middle of Rural Yorkshire

-The family would take her for walks through the village, including past the local primary school, where she became a firm favorite among the pupils; when the local council reportedly began to raise questions over just how tame Fenella really was, the sight of her walking calmly alongside and being petted by all the schoolchildren as they returned from their lunch break was all it took to quash their worries.
+The family would take her for walks through the village, including past the local primary school, where she became a firm favorite among the pupils.
+When the local council began to raise questions over just how tame Fenella really was, the sight of her walking calmly while being petted by all the schoolchildren as they returned from their lunch break was all it took to quash their worries.

-Fenella was permitted to run wild in the fields around the village, where she reportedly made friends with a local cart horse and apparently had a fondness for climbing trees to take a nap (and supposedly had a habit of dropping down from the branches and, fairly understandably, surprising passersby).
-But soon the sight of a fully-grown 9-foot Sumatran tigress casually idling her way through the village’s cobbled streets became the norm for the people of Holmfirth.
+Fenella was sometimes permitted to run in the fields around the village, where she reportedly made friends with a local cart horse—which is surprising, given she was raised on a diet of horse meat and fish (fish and chips were one of her favorite treats).
+She apparently also had a fondness for climbing trees to take a nap, and supposedly had a habit of dropping down from the branches and, fairly understandably, surprising passersby.
+But soon the sight of a fully grown 9-foot Sumatran tigress casually idling her way through the village’s cobbled streets became the norm for the people of Holmfirth.

-Sadly, Fenella died of a kidney infection during one of the family’s tours in 1950 when she was just 10 and a half years old; she was buried in the neighbor’s garden, which was apparently one of her favorite hunting grounds.
-But “Fenella the friendly tiger” is still remembered fondly in and around Holmfirth, and earlier this year was made the centerpiece of the local Holmfirth Arts Festival that celebrated her life with an exhibition of photographs and archive footage of her and the Overend family.
+Sadly, Fenella died of a kidney infection during one of the family’s tours in 1950 when she was just over 10 years old.
+She was buried in the neighbor’s garden, which was said to be one of her favorite hunting grounds.
+Fenella is still remembered fondly in and around Holmfirth.
+In 2016, she was a highlight of the Holmfirth Arts Festival, which celebrated the cat’s life with an exhibition of photographs and archival footage of her and the Overend family.
 Exotic pets might not have remained as popular in the UK as they once were, but Fenella’s popularity at least remains intact.